 Manage caller ID policies in Microsoft Teams

-As an admin, you can use caller ID policies in Microsoft Teams to change or block the caller ID (also known as calling line ID).
-By default, the phone number of Teams users can be seen when they make a call to a PSTN phone and the phone number of PSTN callers can be seen when they call a Teams user.
-You can use caller ID policies to display an alternate phone number for Teams users in your organization or block an incoming number from being displayed.
+As an administrator, you can use caller ID policies to change or block the caller ID (also known as calling line ID).
+You can use caller ID policies to display an alternate phone number for Teams users in your organization, block the outbound phone number, block an incoming number from being displayed, or set the Calling Party Name (CNAM).
+For example, when a user makes a call, you can change the caller ID to display your organization's main phone number and company name instead of the user's phone number.

 You manage caller ID policies by going to Voice > Caller ID policies in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.